Best practices for preventing fraud

 Manually review payments

-Radar for Fraud Teams includes a review process that allows you to place certain payments into review—though keep in mind that these payments are still processed and the credit card charged.
+Radar for Fraud Teams includes a review feature that allows you to place certain payments into review—though keep in mind that these payments are still processed and the credit card charged.
 These payments are placed into the review queue for you to take a closer look at.
 If you suspect the payment is fraudulent, you can refund it.